deciduously/music/post.md

 *image: [wikimedia commons](https://en.wikipedia.org/wiki/File:Sine_waves_different_frequencies.svg)*

 If you're thinking *but Ben, you CAN mix component frequencies to represent sound waves as sine waves we all do that all the time*, you're correct (and probably smarter than me).
-This is much simpler math-wise.
-If that was either turning you on or off to this post, you can {start/stop} breathing.
-No signal processing here, just a single frequency we modulate.
+That's really cool stuff and a lot more complicated than what happens in this post.
+If that was either turning you {on|off} to this, you can {stop|start} breathing normally.
+There will be no signals processed here, just a single frequency [scalar](https://en.wikipedia.org/wiki/Variable_(computer_science)) we modulate.
+Maybe next time if I can hack it coherently!

 If the X axis is time, a sine wave represents a recurring action with an analog (or smooth) oscillation between their maximal *amplitudes*, or distances in either direction from 0.
 The *frequency* is how close together these peaks are, or how frequently this thing occurs.